NCAS-CMS/um-training/practicals/source/solving-problems.rst

 .. note:: If you use the search ``job.err`` box at the bottom of the gcylc viewer, when you select *"Find Next"* you will see a message indicating the live feed will be disconnected.
 Click *Close*.

-Search for ATP (Abnormal Termination Processing - google this if you wish to know more) to find a backtrace to indicate in more detail in which routine the model failed.

 * At what timestep did the error occur?

 * Which PE Rank(s) signalled the Abort?
 Make a note of which one(s)